bubbajoe/bubbajoe.dev/md/projects/rkx.md

 ### Why not just use Kong?

-While Kong is hands down the best API Gateway out there, it is not without its flaws.
-Kong is built in Lua, which is a great language, but it is not as popular as JavaScript or TypeScript.
+While Kong is, hands down, one of the best API Gateways out there, it is not without its flaws.
+Kong is built in Lua (plugins too), which is a great language, but it is not as popular as JavaScript or TypeScript.
 This means that it is harder to find developers who are familiar with Lua, and more importantly who are willing to write modules in Lua.
-This is a very small use-case considering most poeple use modules that are already built, but it is still a valid point.
-Another reason is that deploying Kong can be complex you may need a database depending on what features you want to use.
+Plugins are are not dynamic, so this means it will require a restart, which may be a big issue depending on your setup and also if you want to rollback quickly.
+Additionally, deploying Kong can be complex, as you may need a database depending on what features you want to use.

+TLDR: lua sucks (unpopular), complex deployment, restart to update plugins, enterprise paywall features and overall, not so flexible.

-RKX aims to solve these problems by using JavaScript/TypeScript and by having an internal state management and replication system.
+RKX aims to solve these problems by using JavaScript/TypeScript, with dynamic deployments and by having an internal state management and replication system.
 This will ensure that RKX is easy to deploy and maintain.

-## RKX vs Traefik

-TBD

-## RKX vs Tyk

-TBD

 ## Release Plan

 I plan to release the first version of rkx at the end of this year (2023).
 I am currently dogfooding RKX in several of my projects.
-Prioritizing, Deprioritizing, Refactoring and Testing...
+Prioritizing, deprioritizing, refactoring and testing...
 I will be writing a series of blog posts about the design and implementation of rkx and the modules.